romainmenke/weightedcap/README.md

 This pkg is useful if you like semaphores but you have heterogynous jobs.

 A simple example is a process that uses a significant amount of memory but not the same amount each time.
-If an estimate of memory usage is possible you can use this pkg to give a weight to each job. `Push` will block until enough capacity is available.
+If an estimate of memory usage is possible you can use this pkg to give a weight to each job. `Consume(ctx, n)` will block until enough capacity is available or ctx is done.

 -----